Buitragox/factory-bot-finder/README.md

 - [x] Use a syntax-tree instead of *dirty* regex.

-- [ ] More tests, more test cases and complex scenarios.
-Similar factory names.
+- [ ] More tests cases and complex scenarios.

-- [ ] It scans for factories every time you try to find definitions.
+- [ ] Scanning every time ensures that it finds the correct thing but it could have performance issues.
-Maybe adding an index to save definitions that have already been found?
+    - Maybe adding an index to save definitions that have already been found?
     - What would happen if a factory is moved?
 Is there a way to tell the extension to update the factories location?
     - What happens if the factory file is edited and the location inside the file changes?
-    - Scanning every time ensures that it finds the correct thing but it could have performance issues.
     - Is it worth adding an index?
 Would need to do some performance testing in some way.

 - [ ] Refine when the extension should be activated.